Carteret Community College

 College in Morehead City, North Carolina, U.S.

 Carteret Community College is a public community college in Morehead City, North Carolina.
 It was founded in 1963 and serves residents of Carteret County, North Carolina.
 Carteret Community College is one of 58 institutions comprising the North Carolina Community College System.
 The college lies on the shores of the Bogue Sound.
+It is accredited by the Southern Association of Colleges and Schools Commission on Colleges.